Song: Ellarum Chollanu from Neela Kuyil (1954)

 A big granite stone

 Neelakuyil (Blue Cuckoo, 1953) was a landmark film, the first Malayalam movie to win a National award.
-It was one among the first Malayalam films with a new script, rather than adaptions, & 2 of its songs became immensely popular.
+It was one among the first Malayalam films with a new script, rather than adaptations, & 2 of its songs became immensely popular.

 If we look back till mid-1950s, no doubt, Ellarum Chollanu written in local dialect, not pure Malayalam, was the most popular romantic track.
 A folklore type classic, it depicts what the girl understood about her man & his real heart, though the world thinks otherwise.